What Is Danny DeVito's Net Worth and Salary?

 DeVito made his directorial debut in 1984 with the film "The Ratings Game."
 He went on to direct numerous films, such as "Throw Momma from the Train" (1987), "The War of the Roses" (1989), "Hoffa" (1992), "Death to Smoochy" (2002) and "Duplex" (2003).
 Additionally, he also directed eight different short films between 1973 and 2016.

-DeVito founded the production company Jersey Films with partner Michael Shamberg in 1991.
-Soon afterwards, Stacey Sher joined them as an equal partner.
+Danny founded the production company Jersey Films with partner Michael Shamberg in 1991.
+Soon afterward, Stacey Sher joined them as an equal partner.
 The company has produced many films, most notably "Man on the Moon" (1999), "Pulp Fiction" (1994), "Garden State" (2004) and "Freedom Writers" (2007).
-The company was also behind Comedy Central series "Reno 911!"
+The company was also behind the Comedy Central series "Reno 911!"
 (2003-2009).
-He founded Jersey Films in 1991.
-Other notable films produced by DeVito include "Matilda" (1996), which he co-produced, directed and starred in; and "Erin Brockovich" (2000), for which DeVito, Shamberg and Sher received a nomination for an Academy Award for Best Picture.
+DeVito founded Jersey Films in 1991.
+Other notable films produced by DeVito include "Matilda" (1996), which he co-produced, directed, and starred in, and "Erin Brockovich" (2000), for which DeVito, Shamberg, and Sher received a nomination for an Academy Award for Best Picture.

 Personal Life